 Most stock analysis collapses into a single number — a buy rating, a target price, a thesis.
 The signal disappears.
 A company can be cheap because it's dying.
 A company can grow fast and burn through cash before it ever reaches profitability.
 A company can have a rock-solid balance sheet with no engine pulling it forward.
 The same "12-month target" hides all of it.

 Investa-Gate runs every stock through three independent gates instead — survival, growth, valuation.
 Each gate is scored on its own, 0 to 100, against benchmarks built for the company's sector.
-The three count equally in the final score — no gate gets to hide behind another, and every part of the picture stays visible.
+All three are shown side by side — no gate gets to hide behind another, and every part of the picture stays visible.

 Can the company stay solvent through the cycle?
 The gate scores financial strength against benchmarks built for the company's sector.
 What matters for a biotech burning cash isn't what matters for a bank — and we don't pretend it is.

-When the picture is severe — distressed balance sheet, going-concern warnings — the verdict gets capped or disqualified regardless of how compelling the other gates look.
+When the picture is severe — distressed balance sheet, going-concern warnings — survival dominates the read regardless of how compelling the other gates look.
 A "great valuation" on a company about to fail isn't a bargain; it's a warning.

 Every scoring engine is only as honest as its data — and market data feeds lie constantly.
 Most tools score the lies anyway.
 We built a layer whose whole job is to catch them first, and it works the hard way: every number has to agree with the company's own other numbers before it's allowed to move a score.
 Real catches, from our own audits: